-Velar is a piece of malicious software, categorized as ransomware.
-Credit for its discovery belongs to S!Ri.
-It is designed to encrypt data and demand payment for the decryption.
-As this ransomware encrypts, all affected files are appended with the ".Velar" extension.
+Discovered by S!Ri, Velar is malicious software categorized as ransomware.
+It is designed to encrypt data and demand payment for decryption.
+When this ransomware encrypts, all affected files are appended with the ".Velar" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Gate, LX, Tongda2000 and DECP are a few examples of other ransomware.
-Malicious programs within this category operate by encrypting files on infected systems and demanding a ransom to be paid for the decryption tools/software.
-There are two main differences in-between: the cryptographic algorithm (symmetric or asymmetric) they use and the ransom size.
+Gate, LX, Tongda2000 and DECP are some examples of other ransomware infections.
+Malicious programs within this category operate by encrypting files on infected systems and demanding ransom payments for decryption tools/software.
+There are two main differences: the cryptographic algorithm (symmetric or asymmetric) they use and the ransom size.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.Velar|

-|Ransom Demanding Message||readme.txt|
+|Ransom Demand Message||readme.txt|